Leaving Substack? 5 Signs You Need a Better Alternative

 - The Alternative: A platform that offers free custom domains and powerful design customization, so you can build a unique brand that is truly yours.

-Sign 5: You Worry About De-platforming or Algorithm Changes
+Sign 5: You Worry About Platform Risk

 You've heard the horror stories.
 A platform changes its rules overnight, and a creator's business is destroyed.
 You realize you don't truly own your audience or your content.
+This is a major reason why people leave Substack.

 - The Alternative: A decentralized platform that guarantees you 100% ownership of your content, data, and email list.